255doesnotexist/lintestor/USAGE_en.md

 username = "root"
 password = "root"
 ```
 Each subdirectory corresponding to a package should contain at least one test script (multiple scripts would be treated as multiple test cases).
-For writing the respective test scripts, Refer to existing ones under the `debian` folder to get you started.
+For writing the respective test scripts, refer to existing ones under the `debian` folder to get you started.

 If certain commands need to be run globally prior each test script (eg. `export DEBIAN_FRONTEND=noninteractive` may be used on Debian-based systems to prevent apt interactive prompts), put them in `prerequisite.sh` under the distro directory.